jupyter-book/blog-plugin/README.md

 A MyST plugin load blog posts from a file system and display them as a listing.

+> [!NOTE]
+> This is an experimental plugin developed for prototyping and use at [blog.jupyterbook.org](https://blog.jupyterbook.org).
+> The API may change and we don't promise stability yet.
+Use at your own risk!

 ## Basic usage

 See the [documentation](https://jupyter-book.github.io/blog-plugin) for more usage.